-- Prospective students seeking admission into the Associate of Science in Nursing Program will initially enroll in the Healthcare Management (HCM) Degree or Healthcare Professional Certificate - Associate of Science in Nursing option. - Submit a completed application & application fee; - Be at least 18 years of age; - Submit an official copy of your high school transcript or high school equivalent scores; - Submit official college transcripts, if applicable; - Meet Placement Testing requirements found at: www.southeasterntech.edu/admissions/placement-testing/ www.southeasterntech.edu/admissions/placement-testing/ www.southeasterntech.edu/admissions/placement-testing/ www.southeasterntech.edu/admissions/placement-testing/ www.southeasterntech.edu/admissions/placement-testing/ www.southeasterntech.edu/admissions/placement-testing/ www.southeasterntech.edu/admissions/ <a href="https://www.southeasterntech.edu/a - All prerequisite courses (courses without an RNSG prefix) must be successfully completed with a grade of "C" or better. - The Test of Essential Academic Skills (TEAS) score is utilized in the nursing entry process.
+- Prospective students seeking admission into the Associate of Science in Nursing Program will initially enroll in the Healthcare Management (HCM) Degree or Healthcare Professional Certificate Associate of Science in Nursing option.
+Students will submit an application to the nursing program, before the May deadline, once program admission requirements have been met. - Please be aware that some clinical sites mandate the COVID-19 vaccination in accordance with CMS guidelines. - Submit a completed application & application fee; - Be at least 18 years of age; - Submit an official copy of your high school transcript or high school equivalent scores; - Submit official college transcripts, if applicable; - Meet Placement Testing requirements found at: www.southeasterntech.edu/admissions/placement-testing 643 - All prerequisite courses (courses without an RNSG prefix) must be successfully completed with a grade of "C" or better. - The Test of Essential Academic Skills (TEAS) score is utilized in the nursing entry process.
 An adjusted individual total score of 66% or greater on the TEAS is required to be considered for admission into the ASN Program. - The student will be allowed three (3) attempts to score the required adjusted individual score of 66% or greater on the TEAS exam.
 The student is responsible for securing appropriate TEAS exam study resources.
-It is

-- recommended the student wait a minimum of 30 days between each attempt. - The attempts and scores will apply to the admission criteria of both the practical nursing diploma and associate degree nursing programs.
+It is recommended the student wait a minimum of 30 days between each attempt. - The attempts and scores will apply to the admission criteria of both the practical nursing diploma and associate degree nursing programs.
 Therefore, the student is allowed three (3) total exam attempts regardless of program choice. - TEAS scores will be valid for three (3) calendar years and must not be expired by the deadline for admission for Fall cohorts. - The student's grade point average (GPA) will be calculated based on the grade earned in all pre-requisite courses required for the nursing curriculum; this will include transfer and repeated classes (taken within the last five (5) years/60 months).
 COLL 1040 and ALMA 1000 are not used in the calculation for competitive admission; however, these courses must be completed before the student can begin RNSG courses. - The higher a student's GPA, the higher the student will rank in the competitive portion of the admission process.
-A minimum GPA of 3.0 is required to qualify. - BIOL 2113/2113L, BIOL 2114/2114L should be completed within the last five (5) years. - An ASN Program cohort is accepted each Fall semester.
+A minimum GPA of 3.0 is required to qualify. - BIOL 2113/2113L, BIOL 2114/2114L should be completed within the last five (5) years.

+- An ASN Program cohort is accepted each Fall semester.
 Up to 10% of the total admission cohort may include readmit applicants. - Deadline for admission of Fall cohorts is the 1st Thursday of each May.